b-ferreira/senior-FE-interview/README.md

 Using the provided data and the basic react.js application that has been created for you, cover the following user stories:

-- As a supplier user I should be able to see my catalog in a table format
+- As a supplier user, I should be able to see my catalog in a table format.
-  - Fetch list of products from the following endpoint: http://localhost:4441/products using library of your choice.
+  - The list of of products can be fetched from the following endpoint: http://localhost:4441/products.
 - As a supplier user I should be able to see the table rows with the category with the highest number of occurrences highlighted in yellow
   - Implement logic on a client-side
   - If there are multiple categories with the same number of occurrences, highlight all of them